-There’s also general productivity and workplace harmony issues that can arise when employees are facing mental health issues, so it’s in your best interests to ensure that you really do have your employees’ wellbeing at the top of your list of priorities.
-Let’s take a look.
+There’s also general productivity and workplace harmony issues that can arise when employees are facing mental health issues.
+The charity, Mind reported that more than 1 in 5 (21%) agreed that they had called in sick to avoid work when asked how workplace stress had affected them.
+The more time employees take off due to stress, the more productivity can be affected, so it’s in your best interests to ensure that you really do have your employees’ wellbeing at the top of your list of priorities.

-It’s not always easy to know whether or not any of your employees has a problem with their mental health, which means that it’s worth taking the time to understand some of the main signs.
+It’s not always easy to know whether any of your employees have a problem with their mental health, which means that it’s worth taking the time to understand some of the main signs.
 Catching something early before it develops into something more significant is very important.
-Mental health problems that affect the workplace are certainly not always caused at work, so you might not know there’s anything wrong until you see such a sign.
+Mental health problems that affect the workplace are certainly not always caused by work, so you might not know there’s anything wrong until you see such a sign.

-The best way that you can spot a potential problem is by keeping an eye on your employees and noticing if they have notable changes in behaviour from the norm.
+The best way that you can spot a potential problem is by keeping an eye on your employees and noticing if they have notable changes in behaviour.
 Some of the most common signs and symptoms include the following:

 It’s important to note that someone displaying one of these signs is not necessarily dealing with a mental health issue, but rather that these are potential signs.

 Where you do believe that one or more of your employees is facing mental health difficulties, it really helps for you to find solutions that may help them.
-Many employers may not realise the effect that they can have by making some small changes, and ultimately, this will benefit the business as a whole.
+Many employers may not realise the effect that they can have by making some small changes.

-The most important thing that you can do initially is to sit down and discuss the issues with the individual.
-Explain the situation from your point of view, and that you’ll support them however you can.
-If the individual is struggling as a result of workplace issues, then you have in your power to remedy them.
+The most important thing that you can do initially is to sit down and discuss the issue with the individual.
+Explain the situation from your point of view, and explain that you’ll support them however you can, in a way that suits them and their needs.
+If the individual is struggling as a result of workplace issues, then you have it in your power to remedy the issue and work towards a solution.
 If the underlying problems are from outside work, then consider the ways in which you can be flexible that may help the individual.
 Could you give them a different working pattern?
-Do you think they should be given some time off to deal with their mental health?
-Can you recommend a service that might help them.
+Can you recommend a service that might help them?

-There’s rarely a single solution to situations such as this, but always remember that as an employer you often have the power to improve the issue.
-For more information about mental health in the workplace, consider taking the Virtual College Mental Health Awareness course.
-Our course on safeguarding adults and the mental capacity act also contains information that may be of use.
+There’s rarely a single solution to situations such as this, but always remember that as an employer you often have the power to help.
+For more information about mental health in the workplace, consider taking the Virtual College Mental Health Awareness Course.
+We have a range of resources on mental health for employers and employees.
 Click here to find out more.